JazzMaster/LazGFX/2dBGI/SDL2/README.md

 	I have to work on ellippses,polys, and fills- but SDL has the routines(as does GL), Im not starting from scratch here(fillDWord).

-The tricky parts are C-syncing and Line drawing.
+The tricky parts are C-syncing the code.
 (Bounds checks are everywhere as well.)

-These units are broken out- and not a single cohesive unit.<br>
-The reason behind this is not Laziness, I had to source these seperately or something was iffy or something else...<br>
-I forget.
-Anyways the headers are good now, and we can combine the sub-units.
-SDL include (depends) recursion can also be avoided.

 Licence updated to Apache/Mozilla "for your programming pleasure".

 ### Why SDL and not...

 		BECAUSE ITS FUCKING BROKEN!

-Do not depend on the units sitting here(made under x64bit unix- my flavor of the week) to work for you.
-**You will probably need to recompile these units.**
+### Building

-type: 'fpc lazgfx.pas'
+type: 'fpc lazgfx.pas'<br>
-It will exit cleanly -unless I broke something.
+It will exit cleanly -unless I broke something. <br>

--THEN go and write an application based on "this" code.

-The CRUX of the BITCH of the problem is that "Graphics contexts" are not passed between subroutines.
-Once you fix this- the application now has the handles--and subroutines--to do what you need the app to do.

-SDL: You cant render (or take input) on a different thread than the one you started with.
-BULLSHIT.
-I JUST DID IT.
+DO NOT DEPEND ON THE BUILT UNITS to work for you, if in doubt-

+	RE-BUILD ALL SOURCE FILES.

 ---

-state:  WIP 0.85(buggy, see the released files)
+state:  WIP 0.8(buggy, see the released files)

 ---
 You wont notice much difference in code(from SDL12) as its running or called-